Full-Time Funding Resources

 We are a proud member school of MilitaryMBA.net - an education network for military and non-commissioned officers who are interested in obtaining and applying for their MBA graduate degrees for career advancement.
 Incoming students are eligible for a $20,000 scholarship through our partnership.
 For more information, please visit MilitaryMBA.net to learn how to complete the separate application by December 30, 2016.

 Prospanica is dedicated to increasing the number of Hispanics graduating with MBA’s.
 As a Prospanica university partner, we provide scholarships to Hispanic American students.
-Scholarships are merit-based, and you must be a U.S. citizen or permanent resident with an undergraduate GPA of 3.0 or better to be considered.
+Scholarships are merit-based, and you must have a Prospanica membership, and be a U.S. citizen or permanent resident of Hispanit/Latino heritage, with an undergraduate GPA of 3.0 or better to be considered.
 All applicants are considered upon submitting a completed application to the Georgetown MBA Program.

 Peace Corps Coverdell Fellows Program